Nuxfonics/nuxfonics/README.md

 Nuxfonics is a deterministic phonetic writing system that converts spoken language into consistent, keyboard-friendly text that both humans and AI can read and reproduce accurately.

 It is designed for everyday use, written communication, and structured machine-readable data.
-Using only standard QWERTY characters, it reduces the inconsistency found in traditional phonetic systems (such as IPA) and provides a keyboard-native alternative for representing speech.
+Using only standard 26 ASCII QWERTY characters, it reduces the inconsistency found in traditional phonetic systems (such as IPA) and provides a keyboard-native alternative for representing speech.

 It enables:
 - Consistent phonetic representation
+- Case inseitive charactores.
+The letter case does not affect the sound.
 - Practical everyday use in real-world environments
 - AI-compatible text processing
 - Cross-language pronunciation recovery